 Civil servants to receive 1.3-month year-end bonus, junior-grade officers will get additional one-time payment

-Together with the mid-year payments, civil servants will receive a total of 1.7 months' bonus in full-year annual variable component.
+Together with the mid-year payments, civil servants will receive a total of 1.7 months in full-year annual variable component - one of the highest in recent years.

 SINGAPORE: Civil servants in Singapore will receive a 1.3-month year-end bonus, with junior-grade officers getting an additional lump sum payment, the Public Service Division (PSD) announced on Monday (Nov 24).